vanitasvitae/vanitasvitae.github.io/README.md

 ### Summer of Code 2017

 I participated in the Google Summer of Code as a student for the XMPP Standards Foundation.
-I contributed to Ignite Realtime's Smack project to implement Jingle
+I contributed to Ignite Realtime's Smack project to implement Jingle File Transfer (XEP-0234) combined with end-to-end encryption.

+My work resulted amongst other things in two XMPP Extension Protocols, [XEP-0391](https://xmpp.org/extensions/xep-0391.html) and [XEP-0396](https://xmpp.org/extensions/xep-0396.html).

-File Transfer (XEP-0234) combined with end-to-end encryption.
-The project page with an overview of my work can be found [here](https://vanitasvitae.github.io/GSOC2017).
+The project page with an overview of my work can be found [here](https://vanitasvitae.github.io/GSOC2017), all related blog posts can be found [here](https://blogs.fsfe.org/vanitasvitae/category/gsoc-2017/).

 ### Summer of Code 2018

 This year I got another opportunity to work full time on Smack for 3 months.
-This time my project is an implementation of OpenPGP for XMPP (XEP-0373 and XEP-0374) for Smack.
+This time my project is an implementation of OpenPGP for XMPP ([XEP-0373](https://xmpp.org/extensions/xep-0373.html) and [XEP-0374](https://xmpp.org/extensions/xep-0374.html)) for Smack.
-As you can see, I really like cryptography ;) The project page can be found [here](https://vanitasvitae.github.io/GSOC2018).
+As you can see, I really like cryptography ;)

+The project page can be found [here](https://vanitasvitae.github.io/GSOC2018), all related blog posts are found [here](https://blogs.fsfe.org/vanitasvitae/category/gsoc-2018/).

 ## My Blog